 Are you the kind of person who loves to keep things neat and tidy?
 Do you take neatness a step further to create efficiencies wherever you can?
-You probably have what it takes to be a professional organizer!
-In fact, if you find yourself itching to organize not just your own stuff, but your friends’ stuff too, you might be perfect for the job.
+You probably have what it takes to become a professional organizer!
+In fact, if you find yourself itching to organize not just your own stuff, but your friends’ stuff, too, you might be perfect for the job.

 The professional organizing industry is booming.
 People are taking on more jobs and projects, giving them less time to stay organized at home.
-Television shows like “Hoarders” have also made hiring a professional organizer realistic and even kind of trendy (but fingers crossed that you won’t have to wade your way through 100 years of newspapers to shake your client’s hand)!
-Starting a professional organizing career has never been so lucrative and it’s not expected to slow down anytime soon.
+Television shows like Tidying Up with Marie Kondo have also made hiring a professional organizer realistic and even kind of trendy (but fingers crossed that you won’t have to wade your way through 100 years of newspapers to shake your client’s hand)!
+Starting a professional organizing career has never been so lucrative, and it’s not expected to slow down anytime soon.

 Besides being a trendy, solid, and profitable career choice, here are the top five perks of becoming a professional organizer!

 Do you genuinely enjoy keeping things neat and tidy in your spare time?
 Do you find yourself itching to organize public places better?
 As much as people might tease you about your cleanliness, you can actually build a successful career based on your organizational habits.

 The best careers are ones that concentrate on what you’re already passionate about, and your love for coordination might be the perfect motivation to start profiting from what you actually love doing.

 2. Help other people

 Lack of organization can actually consume a person’s life and limit what they achieve in their day to day routine.
 Whether it’s their home, their finances, or simply their shoe closet, regaining control is often stressful and time consuming without some guidance.